 Check For Disapprovals

-That is it for this week.
-We’ll do another post on promotion feeds.
-You can see our post on Google Merchant Center Audits and making sure you have the right setup.
+That is it for this week!
+We’ll do another post on promotion feeds, at some point.
+You can see our post on Google Merchant Center Audits here!
+It will help make sure you have the right setup.